Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

 \item {\bf Strange quark matter metastable object with small Z/A ratio};

 This state is formed after the pre--equilibrium emission of kaons.
 Then the fireball is a mixture of $u$, $d$ and $s$ quarks and experimentally it can be identified by its Z/A ratio less than that of the ordinary nuclear matter.
-The change of Z/A ratio, because of kaon emission can be calculated from formulas (4.25) and (4.26).
-Assuming $(Z/A)_{i} \simeq 0.5$ and the temperature in the range $\sim $ 130--190 MeV we evaluate $(Z/A)_{f} \simeq 0.45-0.3$.
+The change of Z/A ratio, because of kaon emission can be calculated from formulas (22) and (23).
+Assuming $(Z/A)_{i} \simeq 0.5$ and the temperature in the range $\sim $ 130--190 MeV one evaluates $(Z/A)_{f} \simeq 0.45-0.3$.
 This slightly strange quark--matter fireball decays after a relatively long time $\tau_{0} \sim 10^{-9}$ s.
 Taking into account consequences of the collider kinematics, which decreases the lab--frame decay lengths, and assuming $\gamma \sim 200-300$, the object will decay after traveling the path of the order $\sim$ 60--90 m. \item {\bf Non--strange baryons and highly penetrating strangelet(s)}.

 They should be observed at the last stage of the "Centauro" evolution as the result of the decay of strange quark matter state after the process of strangeness separation.
-Assuming that all strange quarks are absorbed in the strangelet and $\frac{N_{s}}{A_{str}} \sim 1$, we can expect the formation of small strangelets characterized by the baryon numbers of several tens (see the previous section).
+Assuming that all strange quarks are absorbed in the strangelet and $\frac{N_{s}}{A_{str}} \sim 1$, the formation of small strangelets characterized by the baryon numbers of several tens should be expected (see the previous section).
 In principle, the formation of one bigger or several smaller strange droplets could be possible.
 The number of emitted non--strange baryons depends on the size of the strangelet and was estimated to be in the range $\sim$ 70--190. \end{itemize} \end{enumerate}

+Some average characteristic quantities of Centauros and Strangelets produced in cosmic rays and expected at the LHC are compared in Table~13.